VolhaValasevich/spreadsheets/README.md

 generateReport('./report.json);
 ```

+Access token is stored in the ./tokens directory.
 If the module is not authorized on Google yet (no access token found), you'll be prompted to follow the authorization link and copy the confirmation code into the terminal to create an access token.

 ```
 info: Authorize this app by visiting this url: https://accounts.google.com/o/oauth2/v2/auth?...